jd-solanki/jd-solanki.github.io/src/tips/python.md

 - **List Comprehension (fastest)**: When you need a list
 - **Filter**: When you need an iterator
 - **For loop**: for complex conditions

+## Error Handling

+### Exceptions

+- Write as minimum code as possible in `try` block to avoid catching unrelated exceptions